How to Revoke Smart Contract Allowances (Stay Safe) 2026

 - Wait for the page to load all approvals

-- Sort by value at risk or date
+- Sort by value at risk, date, token, and spender

 Revoke Unwanted Approvals